kylee-lapierre/capstone-healthcare/README.md

 ### Exploratory Questions
-  * How do rates of uninsured vary among various demographics (race, age, sex, population, income, educational attainment level)
+  * How do unisurance rates vary among various demographics such as race, age, sex, population, income, educational attainment level?
-  * How does access to health care vary (by county)?
+  * How does access to health care vary at a national level and by county?
-  * Do rates of uninsurance vary based on offered plan types?
+  * How does access to health care vary among Minnesota counties?
-  * Does the percent/population of uninsured/insured individuals change where access to care is less available?
+  * Does the rate of uninsurance vary for individuals based on the number of hospitals in their county?
-  * Can we predict which areas will have more/less coverage based on demographics, income, or other factors?
+  * Can we predict which areas will have more or less coverage based on demographics, income, hospital count or other factors?
-  * For people who are covered, is it sufficient coverage?
+  * For those who are covered, is their coverage sufficient for their health needs?